Table of Contents

 Django Admin

-Most users can be managed through the Django Admin, which is located here:
+Most users can be managed through Django Admin, accessible at:

 http://localhost:8000/admin/